theproductiveprogrammer/koredb/README.md

 # The Core of Kore

-**Kore** manages the storage and synchronization of log records for your application.
+**Kore** manages the storage and synchronization of logs for your application.

 ![node.png](node.png)